 It’s a classic TV reality show scenario: A young, ambitious couple purchases a foreclosed property and flips it for a huge profit.
 This quick cash flow seems too good to be true…and usually is.

 The thrill of flipping a home often overshadows the harsh reality that profitable house-flipping opportunities are few and far between.
-I can honestly speak from experience.
-My wife and I were one of these young, ambitious couples that decided to dabble in the exciting world of house flipping.
-Although the experience was rewarding and challenging at the same time, we learned some valuable lessons.
 Potential house flippers should consider some insurance coverage issues before making a commitment: